POETSII/pstack/docs/pcli.md

 ```

 In other words, `pcli` is essentially the same as the off-the-shelve Python
-interpreter available on most systems but with some new functions imported
+interpreter available on most systems but with built-in `pstack` functions
-(from the module [`interactive.py`](../py/interactive.py) in fact).
+(that are in fact imported from the module [`interactive.py`](../py/interactive.py)).

-To improve user experience, `pcli` features fish-like [autosuggestions](https://fishshell.com/docs/current/tutorial.html#tut_autosuggestions) and
+To improve user experience, `pcli` features syntax colouring, fish-like [autosuggestions](https://fishshell.com/docs/current/tutorial.html#tut_autosuggestions) and
 [persistent context](http://docs.http-prompt.com/en/latest/user-guide.html#persistent-context).
 Variables of basic data types and command history are retained between
 sessions.